Gas Pipeline Safety Awareness

 In fact, the Federal Government has mandated that all distribution companies (including municipally-run departments like MGED) must have a plan to inform people living or working near or around their pipelines about safety issues including:

-- A gas leak is usually recognized by smell (a distinctive, pungent odor similar to rotten eggs), sight (a white cloud, blowing dust, mist or bubbles in standing water) or sound (an unusual roaring, hissing or whistling).
+- Recognizing a Potential Emergency - A gas leak is usually recognized by smell (a distinctive, pungent odor similar to rotten eggs), sight (a white cloud, blowing dust, mist or bubbles in standing water), or sound (an unusual roaring, hissing or whistling).

-- Leave!
-Move to a safe environment and then call us immediately [508-947-3023].
-OR if the smell is STRONG, call 911!
-Do not smoke or operate electric switches, appliances or equipment when you suspect a gas leak.
-And do not assume someone else will report the condition!
+- Calling for Help in an Emergency - Leave!
+Move to a safe environment and then call us immediately at 508-947-3023.
+If the smell is strong, call 911!
+Do not smoke or operate electric switches, appliances, or equipment when you suspect a gas leak.
+Do not assume someone else will report the condition!

 If you work with a local community organization, we will be glad to speak with your group to share these important lessons.
-Call or email the Public Communications Manager in our Company Directory to arrange this presentation.
-Remember – safety is everyone’s business.
+Call Kyle Holmberg, Public Communications Manager, at 508-947-1371 to arrange this presentation.
+Remember, safety is everyone's business.